 We’ve found some superb cycling routes for you to enjoy, along with something really unique – a vintage cycling festival!
 Helmets at the ready…

 Visit England named it “One of the Best Value Family Festivals in the UK” – and now Eroica Britannia is back for another three days of celebrating the very best of Great British.
 There’s fun for all the family to be had in the beautiful Peak District National Park with an incredible line up including live music, entertainment, vintage sales, shops and more.
-Dress to impress the judges in the Best in Show vintage fancy dress competition – plus, don’t miss the spectacular spectacle of Eroica Britannia’s famous pre-1987 bike ride, taking place on Sunday 21 June.
+Dress to impress the judges in the Best in Show vintage fancy dress competition – plus, don’t miss the spectacular spectacle of Eroica Britannia’s famous pre-1987 bike ride.
 A whopping 3,000 adventurers will be taking part, dressed of course in their vintage best, travelling on pre-1987 bikes throughout the glorious landscapes and villages of the Peak District.
-Tickets cost £10 for the whole weekend; kids under 12 go free.

 Find out more at: http://eroicabritannia.co.uk/